JohnTocci/Nullaxe/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Sanex is designed to be extensible and community-driven.
+Nullaxe is designed to be extensible and community-driven.

 ### How to Contribute